Dutton court case told of costs dispute

 The case came back before the judges on Friday to deal with a dispute over costs.

-But Mr Dutton’s barrister Guy Reynolds SC successfully argued for an adjournment after an affidavit by Mr Bazzi’s solicitor was provided last night.
+Mr Dutton’s barrister Guy Reynolds SC successfully argued for an adjournment after an affidavit from Mr Bazzi’s solicitor was provided on Thursday night.

 His barrister Barry Dean said this was because an error had been discovered in relation to Mr Bazzi’s legal bills.

-The court was told of a $233,000 bill sent in December, which was used for assessment of costs, as well as one sent in October for $155,510.
+The court was told of a $233,000 bill sent last December, which was used to assess costs, as well as one sent last October for $155,510.

 Mr Reynolds said the latter figure was the exact amount of crowd-funding Mr Bazzi had raised for the trial.